-The fabrics of the ReSolve family owe their elasticity to a unique, environmentally friendly stretch yarn produced by Asahi Kasei, that degrades without releasing any toxic substances.
+The fabrics of the ReSolve family owe their elasticity to a unique, environmentally friendly stretch yarn, that degrades without releasing any toxic substances.
 This yarn was awarded the “Environmental Compatibility” certification by the Hohenstein Institute and the “Gold Health Certification” by Cradle to Cradle.
-Asahi Kasei developed a custom version for Candiani, which allows us to make degradable denim fabrics with improved stretch performance up to 45% elasticity.
+This innovative stretch yarn is a custom version for Candiani, which allows us to make degradable denim fabrics with improved stretch performance up to 45% elasticity.

-The ReLast family of fabrics owes its stretch performance to an exclusive custom version of the Roica™ EF yarn, especially developed for Candiani by Asahi Kasei.
-Roica™ EF is the first recycled stretch elastomer in the world.
+The ReLast family of fabrics owes its stretch performance to the first recycled stretch elastomer in the world developed especially for Candiani.
 Made with pre-consumer recycled material that is GRS-certified.
 Thanks to their refined stretch performance, our ReLast fabrics are recognized for their superior comfort and shape-holding properties.

 Stony Creek Colors produces natural indigo dyes that can replace the conventional synthetic petrol-based indigo.
 This natural indigo is made in Tennessee, it is certified by USDA BioPreferred® and complies with the ZDHC level 1 standard.